THE FANGS OF FARALLAH

 Primary effects: A gaping maw with a double pair

-of Fangs, superior and inferior, floating, and an
+of Fangs, superior and inferior, floating.
+Size:

-(approximately from 6 to 300 feet).
+from medium to huge (approximately from 6 to 300 feet).

 Collateral effects: Sometime it is possible to see what lies beyond the portal.